Psychological Research (MSc) (2023 Entry)

 The availability of option modules depends on several factors and cannot be guaranteed in advance.
 Therefore, the list above provides a sample of previously available options for illustrative purposes only.

-Class sizes will naturally vary, however our Psychology courses comprise of around 5-10 students.
+Class sizes will naturally vary, however, this course typically has 5-10 students.